EigenVValue/OpenGLCTRender/README.md

 4. Create MVP, view and model matrix.
 5. Load cube.obj to get vertices.
 6. Scale down vertices because it is too large to see clearly.
-7. Calculate surface normal vector.
+7. Calculate vertex normal vector OR surface normal vector.
 8. Set colors.

 Rendering: